ballerina-platform/ballerina-dev-website/1.2/learn/documenting-ballerina-code.md

 title: Documenting Ballerina Code
 description: Learn how to write unstructured documents with a bit of structure to enable HTML content generation as API documentation.
 keywords: ballerina, programming language, api documentation, api docs
-permalink: /learn/documenting-ballerina-code/
+permalink: /1.2/learn/ documenting-ballerina-code/
 active: documenting-ballerina-code
 intro: Ballerina has a built-in Ballerina Flavored Markdown (BFM) documentation framework named Docerina.
 The documentation framework allows you to write unstructured documents with a bit of structure to enable generating HTML content as API documentation.
 redirect_from:
-  - /learn/how-to-document-ballerina-code
+  - /1.2/learn/ how-to-document-ballerina-code
-  - /learn/how-to-document-ballerina-code/
+  - /1.2/learn/ how-to-document-ballerina-code/
   - /v1-2/learn/how-to-document-ballerina-code
   - /v1-2/learn/how-to-document-ballerina-code/
-  - /learn/documenting-ballerina-code
+  - /1.2/learn/ documenting-ballerina-code
 ---

 ## Generating Documentation for Modules